rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 A model using 17 features found by CFS calculated from the full research data found relationships between sensor channels and movement, but also gave an accuracy score around 50%.

-A feature selection strategy using industry standard LinearSVC + RFECV selection proved too time-consuming to run, but may have improved on the modelling results found using the CFS selection strategy as shown.
+A feature selection strategy using industry standard LinearSVC + RFECV selection proved too time-consuming to run, but may have improved on the modelling results found using the CFS selection strategy.
+We did not test the 54 preictor found by a stripped-down LinearSVC + RFECV method.
+The real issue however, is that there is a hard ceiling that our models have reached, caused by the dataset being too small for the task of between-subject prediction.
+We need to ask the HAR team for more data!

 <br>
 <br>